-5 ECHONET Lite Communications Processing Block Processing Specifications indicates whether or not the given function is required.
+Table 5.1 shows a list of the functions processed in the ECHONET Lite Communications Processing Block, together with the implementation status.
+The "implementation status" column indicates whether or not the given function is required.
 The function numbers shown in the first column are used as symbols when presenting the processing functions of the ECHONET Lite Communications Processing Block.